oscarbau/caramba/README.md

 *R* package to access Carob standardized data so that these can easily be included in analytical workflows.

-You can install this package with
+You can install the package with

 ```
 remotes::install_github("carob-data/caramba")